mujahedhertie/Final-Project/README.md

 3) A website designed to present key aspects of our research to a general audience

-As of May 17, 2016, this repository contains a) the presentation which was hold in class at May 02, 2016, b) the Final Paper (both in the master branch), as well as the website (in the gh-pages branch)
+As of May 17, 2016, this repository contains a) the presentation which was hold in class at May 02, 2016, b) the Final Paper (both in the master branch), and the website (in the gh-pages branch).

 ### Documents in the repository